 The vertical alignment is influenced by the need to ensure the proposed River Nore bridge structure maintains adequate clearance above predicted flood levels for the River Nore.
 The land to the west of the river is a floodplain, and the vertical alignment through this floodplain must also ensure that there is adequate clearance over flood levels.
-The 1:100 year flood level has been predicted to be 49.410m AOD at the proposed River Nore bridge location.
-The road level through the floodplain will be between 51.300m AOD at the eastern extent of the floodplain and 52.950m AOD at the western pier of the bridge.
-The proposed vertical alignment on embankment through the flood plain also facilitates the headroom required for farm underpasses on either side of the Bleach Road, which will become a culde-sac on the town side.
-Outside of the bridge structure and the road crossing the floodplain, the vertical alignment achieves a balance of cut and fill with the existing ground level.
+The minimum soffit level on the River Nore bridge is 50.520m which allows for a 20% increase in the 1:100 year flood flow plus adequate freeboard.
+The proposed vertical alignment on embankment through the flood plain also facilitates the headroom required for farm underpasses on either side of the Bleach Road.